-You can register on the council’s engagement website www.haveyoursay.es.govt.nz to share your wai – your ideas on what’s important, photos of your favourite places and to receive updates on the programme.
+You can register on the council’s engagement website www.haveyoursay.es.govt.nz to tell us your views on any of the consultations we'll run at key points in the programme.
+You can also sign up to receive updates on the programme.

 Initial information gathering project – July to September 2018

 This work was undertaken to understand how best to engage people in the conversation and ensure that the engagement plan is designed to reach not just those who are typically open to engagement but also the large sector of the Southland community that do not typically engage and connect.